Skip to Content

 Having said that, a lot of women will have yellowish discharge after period with no itching or odor, and it is not due to any medical issue.

-Chlamydia, gonorrhea, severe yeast infection, bacterial vaginosis, and trichomoniasis are common sexually transmitted diseases that can cause women to have a yellowish discharge from their vagina.
+Chlamydia, gonorrhea, severe yeast infection, bacterial vaginosis, and trichomoniasis are common vaginal infections or sexually transmitted infections (STIs) that can cause women to have a yellowish or greenish discharge from their vagina.
+CDC

 If you are not sure what’s normal or abnormal, it’s important you see a doctor very early.
-This is necessary because not treating a vaginal infection may result to life-threatening complications later in life.
+This is necessary because not treating a vaginal infection may lead to serious complications later in life, especially if you are pregnant.
+Cleveland Clinic+1

-In fact, in an ectopic pregnancy, infections affect the fallopian tubes through upward spread from the vagina with resultant tubal damage.
+In fact, in an ectopic pregnancy, infections can affect the fallopian tubes through upward spread from the vagina, causing scarring and tubal damage.

 This article explains the causes of yellow discharge from the vagina after menstruation, when it’s likely due to an infection and when it’s NORMAL.